gardener/gardener-extension-provider-openstack/hack/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
 <p>DHCPDomain is the dhcp domain of the OpenStack system configured in nova.conf.
-Only meaningful for
-Kubernetes 1.10.1+.
-See <a href="https://github.com/kubernetes/kubernetes/pull/61890">https://github.com/kubernetes/kubernetes/pull/61890</a> for details.</p>
+Only meaningful for<br />Kubernetes 1.10.1+.
+See https://github.com/kubernetes/kubernetes/pull/61890 for details.</p>
 </td>
 </tr>
 <tr>